ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish/varnish.md

 ```bash
 ~]# varnishd -C -f /etc/varnish/default.vcl
 ```
-A successful output from this command will be the VCL displayed  on the terminal with no error message.
+A successful output from this command will be the VCL displayed  on the terminal with no error message(s).

 #### Start Varnish
 You can start the Varnish service with the following command: